 At first glance, the scene makes little sense.
 John’s strident call to repentance provokes an overwhelming response.
 People of all shapes and sizes flock to him in the wilderness.
 They are baptized in the Jordan as a sign of repentance and cleansing.

 Suddenly, out of the crowd steps John’s cousin Jesus.
 Wait a minute.
 What’s Jesus, the sinless one, doing in a crowd of repenting sinners?
-What’s he doing coming forward to be baptized by John, who is by his own admission, is inferior to his cousin?
+What’s he doing coming forward to be baptized by John, who is by John’s own admission, inferior to his cousin?

 Immediately after coming out of the water, the Spirit descends upon him in the form of a dove.
 Now another sacrament is instituted by Christ, the sacrament of confirmation or, as the Eastern churches call it, chrismation.

 Notice that as the Spirit descends upon Jesus, the Father announces from heaven that this is His beloved Son.
 Here we have a majestic revelation of the Most Holy Trinity, one God in three persons.
 Then notice that Peter, speaking of this event in Acts 10:37, calls it Jesus’ “anointing.”

 In the Old Testament, people were anointed with a special type of perfumed olive oil called “chrism” which was stored in a bull’s horn, a symbol of strength.
 The first people to be so anointed in the Old Testament were priests, authorized to offer sacrifice on behalf of the people.
 Then came prophets, anointed to proclaim God’s challenging, energizing word.
 Finally kings were anointed by God to save their people from their enemies.
 Actually, the reigning king of Judah was called “the anointed one”, “messiah” in Hebrew or in Greek, “Christ.”